Gilbreth Fellowship Awardees 2019

 Ke Ma received her PhD in Chemical Engineering from the University of Colorado Boulder in December 2017.
 She received her BS degree in Chemical Engineering & Technology from Zhejiang University.
 Her research interests include inorganic nanomaterials, photocatalysis, and DNA nanotechnology in catalysis and biomedicine.
 Ke will be working with her co-advisors, Dr. Letian Dou, Assistant Professor of Chemical Engineering, and Dr. Jianguo Mei, Assistant Professor of Chemistry, to use polyelectrolytes to guide perovskite growth and improve their electronic properties for next-generation optoelectronics.

-Marie Maros is currently a PhD candidate at the KTH Royal Institute of Technology, graduating August 2019, where she also received her MS degree in Electrical Engineering.
+Marie Maros completed her PhD at the KTH Royal Institute of Technology, graduating August 2019, where she also received her MS degree in Electrical Engineering.
 She also has a BS and MS degree in Telecommunications Engineering from Universitat Politècnica de Catalunya.
 Her research interests include distributed optimization methods in time varying environments.
 Marie will be working with Dr. Gesualdo Scutari, Thomas and Jane Schmidt Rising Star Associate Professor of Industrial Engineering, and Dr. Guang Cheng, Professor of Statistics, to develop a theory of the fundamental tradeoffs that govern statistical learning in a large-scale nonconvex networked setting.